FuelLabs/sway/sway-book/src/documentation/language/control-flow/looping/continue.md

 # continue

-`continue` is a keyword available for use inside of a `while` loop and it allows us to skip to the next iteration without executing the code after it.
+`continue` is a keyword available for use inside of a `while` loop and it is used to skip to the next iteration without executing the code after `continue`.

-In this example the `while` loop will iterate until the `counter` is greater than or equal to `num`.
-During iteration if the value of `counter` is even then it will skip the summation and jump to the next iteration effectively adding together odd numbers.

 ```sway
 {{#include ../../../../code/language/control_flow/src/lib.sw:continue_example}}
 ```

+In the example above the `while` loop is set to iterate until `counter` reaches the value of `10` however the [if expression](../if-expressions.md) will skip (not execute) the "other code" when `counter` is an even value.
+For example, this could be used to add all the odd numbers from `0` to `10`.